 Producing original and value-adding content is key to capturing an audience’s attention.

-Almost 50 percent of marketers agree that original visual content performs better than other forms of content on desktop and mobile.
+Almost 50 percent of marketers19 agree that original visual content performs better than other forms of content on desktop and mobile.

-In another survey, 40 percent of marketers believe that original graphics such as infographics and illustrations engage their audiences the best.
+In another survey, 40 percent of marketers3 believe that original graphics such as infographics and illustrations engage their audiences the best.

 Hence, marketers need to find unique ways to build links and authority and strengthen their brand image.